elcoputra/dw16stn70_dumbsound_backend/README.md

 - now run heroku bash `$ heroku run bash `
 - migrating `$ npx sequelize-cli db:migrate`
 - running Seeds `$ npx sequelize-cli db:seed:all`

+**if the search function isn't working properly, look at "your_project/custom/search.js" on lines 13-14**

 Now your project ready to use, yeayyyy...... 😆